Franweb79/JS-Canvas-Dynamic-Wall-Pong/README.md

 - If for any reason velX comes negative (should not, but happens), we maintain it negative to force it moving to the left.
 Otherwise ball would dissappear to the right.

-2- We declare myBar as a global variable inside the module because using export to make it available on other modules on other modules and using would give problems.
-For example myBar is declared on scripts.js, that means after the definition of the Ball class on ball.js, which on its update() method needs a reference to the bar.
+2- We declare myBar as a global variable with the 'window' keyword.
+Using export to make it available on other modules would give problems.
+For example myBar is declared on scripts.js, that means it is done after the definition of the Ball class on ball.js, which on its update() method needs a reference to myBar and otherwise would be harder to have that reference.
 I find for now this is the easiest way to solve it

 ## KNOWN BUGS

 - When the ball collapses with the wall in the very same moment it is moving to the left, ball partially disappears before bouncing again to the left

 - When ball is behind marker, it hides behind the rect we created to do the counter.

+- Sometimes when I move the bar, the ball´s speed changes, should not do